-Join Steve Grisetti for an in-depth discussion in this video A tour of the interface, part of Up and Running with Premiere Elements 12.
+Join Steve Grisetti for an in-depth discussion in this video A tour of the interface, part of Learning Premiere Elements 12.

 Premier Elements is not one work space, but several.
 In this session, let's take a look at the various work spaces and what they do and how to customize them for your specific needs.
 This is the Welcome Screen; this is what you see when you first launch the program.
 Although, if you'd like to bypass the Welcome Screen, you can do that also.
 There's a little gear up here, click on that, and you see you can select the option to go directly into the Video Editor or go directly into the Organizer.
 Now, the Organizer we'll discuss in a later session; it's a great tool for organizing and managing media files on your computer.

 But in the Video Editor, we have two options, to open a new project or to open an existing project.
 I'm going to open an existing project here just to, show you our general work space.
 Now, there are two workspaces, main workspaces for editing your video in Premier Elements, there's the Quick View and there's the Expert View.
 The Quick View as you can see, has a very simplified timeline and on that timeline, we have two audio tracks, one for placing our music, one for placing our narration, although you can also put other audio on there if you'd like.

 We have one track there that has our video and if it has accompanying audio, that's included on there.
 And then a track on top for adding titles.
 It's very simple, but that maybe all you need in a lot of cases.
 If you just throwing together a quick movie, and you're going to put it up on Vimeo, or you're going to put it up on Youtube or Facebook or something, this is a quick and easy workspace for creating your video.
 The more elaborate timeline is found in the Expert workspace; this is where I tend to work a lot more.
 You can see it's still a timeline, we're still working with time here, however we have a lot more options to be able to do things.